a-whall/cs326-final-trail-finders/docs/setup.md

-#Steps to Building Valley Trail Finder app:
+# Steps to Building Valley Trail Finder app:
----

 To run the server locally: